rbarlaam/Reverse_Logistics/README.md

 ## Motivation
 Freight Forwarders are more and more struggling with getting business due to a highly competitive industry mainly focused on cost savings.
 This will help the company to be extremely competitive vs other competitors by providing to our Strategic Accounts Managers a new tool that will help them in their negotiations with our customers.

+## How to use it?

+For this project, a front end has been created.
+This front end will give to the final user a better Data visualization via Streamlit and will also allow the user to do some selections and after that, a summary with C02 costs and trips combined will be displayed according to the user selections.
+For the data visualization, you will need to follow the following steps:
+1. Clone this repository
+2. Create a virtual environment with the following packages:
+a.
+Pandas
+b.
+Matplotlib.pyplot
+c.	streamlit
+d.	numpy
+e.	googlemaps
+f.	json
+g.	geopandas
+h.	pyproj
+i.	plotly.graph_obj
+3. Run the Python file in Streamlit:  Streamlit run ReverseLogistics.py